dailystory/docs/articles/changelog/2021/january.md

 ## January 26, 2021
 * Campaign has sms activity and message should not be shown for inactivity
 * bug in workflow is valid
+* Bug that could cause wrong lead id to trigger when there are duplicates
+* Text message should trigger condition checks on message reply
+* Add condition handler for text message replies

 ## January 25, 2021
 * Bool data types in for contact custom fields should pass a querystring parameter